kleinbottle/swanlotus/content/blogs/radians/radians.md

 \sin\theta = \theta - \frac{\theta^3}{3!} + \frac{\theta^5}{5!} - \frac{\theta^7}{7!} + \cdots
 $${#eq:sineseries}

-where the dots at the end of @eq:sineseries tell us to imagine that this series _never ends but goes on forever_ following the pattern shown.
+where the dots at the end of @eq:sineseries tell us to imagine that this series _never ends but goes on forever_ following the pattern shown. @eq:sineseries demonstrates a paradox: a trigonometric function is not a polynomial; yet a trigonometric function may be expressed as an infinite polynomial.
+Infinity has this beguiling attribute of "enabling the impossible."

 Recall that if a number is less than one, raising it to a power greater than one makes it smaller than it originally was.
-So, when $\theta$ is very close to zero, the higher powers on the right hand side of @eq:sineseries become smaller and smaller, and may be ignored without much loss in accuracy.
+So, when $\theta$ is very close to zero, the higher powers on the right hand side (RHS) of @eq:sineseries become smaller and smaller, and may be ignored without much loss in accuracy.
 In this case, we may assert that:

 $$
 \sin\theta\approx\theta \:\text{for}\: \lvert\theta\rvert \to 0.